kwezetsky/corvus-tech-database/3) Assets/Anomalous/Entity-001.md

 # Entity-001

-> All information on Entity-001 is restricted only to employees ranking Director and above.
+> All information on Entity-001 is restricted only to the Board of Directors and the Founder.

 **Common Name:** [CLASSIFIED]